Location: Baltimore, Maryland

 - Ability to make independent judgments and to act on decisions on a daily basis.

-- Thorough knowledge of external Federal guidelines/procedures for grants and contracts, including NIH, NSF, DOD and NASA.
+- Knowledge of external Federal guidelines/procedures for grants and contracts, including NIH, NSF, DOD and NASA.

 - Bachelor's Degree.